almx/SystemUrlFilter/README.md

 - Logging: Set to "true" to turn on logging.
 Set to "false" to turn off logging.
 With logging turned on, each intercepted URL call, whether blocked or not, will be logged along with a timestamp to a file named SystemUrlFilter.log, by default placed in the same directory as the executable.
 Note that this might cause trouble if you have UAC turned on and have the application placed in C:\Program Files or similar.
 - LoggingDirectoryOverride: Specify a directory for logging, instead of by default logging in the same directory as the executable.
 - BrowserExecutablePath: The full path to your browser.
 By default, set to a typical path to Firefox.
 - BrowserArgumentsBeforeUrl: Arguments to your browser executable, before the URL.
-By default, set to "-osint -url ", which is suitable for Firefox
+By default, set to "-osint -url ", which is suitable for Firefox.